bananu7/ktmtps/README.md

 ### 2021-01-08

 During the research about the AS5043 I found [this experiment][6] led by two guys.
 They originally planned to create a precise motor controller for a resin 3D-printer.
 The whole method led me to believe that it's totally doable to build a precise sensor with that chip.
-I also found some interesting devkits from AMS, utilizing a simple shaft in a piece of acrylic, simply holding the magnet on top of the chip (even without any bearings).
+I also found some interesting devkits from AMS, utilizing [a simple shaft in a piece of acrylic][8], simply holding the magnet on top of the chip (even without any bearings).
 Despite the datasheet talking about quite strict positioning tolerances, those seemed to work well enough.

+Some additional materials include:
+ * [the user manual][7]

 ### 2021-01-04

 I learned about the existence of [AS5043][5] and the line of those sensors.
 I still felt there's a lot to be learned from the linear sensor-based approach, but since I could order a few samples, I've decided to give those a shot.
 They seemed much more straightforward to set up and were specifically designed for potentiometer replacement / TPS use.
 The samples arrived very quickly, which prompted me to go with that option for now.

 I have ordered special radially-polarized magnets for them, too.
+There's a [special magnet guide][9], but the ones I got were 6mm ones specially labeled for rotation sensors.

 ### 2021-01-02